explodecomputer/tryx/README.md

 ## Installation

-A beta development version can bbe installed directly from this repository.
+A beta development version can be installed directly from this repository.

 First install the `TwoSampleMR` and `RadialMR` R packages: